 What one should do when hiring developers for startups is to write an attractive job ad, then gather a lot of CVs and schedule interviews.
 And even they are not enough since people say one thing and do another.
-They may have a great background, but poor soft skills.
+They may have a great background and technical knowledge, but poor soft skills.
 The hiring process definitely takes you a lot of time and energy, even if you have a professional recruiter in your team.

 No warm onboarding

-Let’s say you were lucky enough and have found developers for a startup to join your team.
+Let’s say you were lucky enough and have hired developers for a startup.
 Congratulations, you’re a real business now.
 The real business with real problems.
 And your employees’ satisfaction is one of them.

-We have already mentioned that you need people to engage investors and to manage your budget.
+We have already mentioned that you need talent to engage investors and to manage your budget.
 As soon as it is pretty limited, you can’t just spend money as you feel.
-It is vital to follow some financial strategy, and it is not so easy with the messy team where people pretend they’re Caesars with unlimited job duties.
+It is vital to follow some financial strategy, and it is not so easy with the messy team where freelance developers pretend they’re Caesars with unlimited job duties.

 Modern businesses face modern challenges, and one of them is related to your online presence.
 The bigger your startup grows, the more security threats you should be prepared for.
-Hiring different people, and working with them on a daily basis, it is essential to ensure robust protection for all the data your team has access to.
+With searching for different development partners and working with them on a daily basis, it is essential to ensure robust protection for all the data your team has access to.
 If you don’t want to find yourself with stolen ideas or hacked computers, you should be very careful.

 It is the most traditional approach that different companies have been using for centuries.
-It is solid and powerful, but we can’t say for sure that this approach works for startups.
+Hiring full time developers is solid and powerful, but we can’t say for sure that this approach works for new startups.
 Analyze it from different angles, and you’ll understand whether this strategy is what you’re looking for.

 Building an in-house team, you:

-- Develop your global culture, find developers for a startup, and make the whole team a representative of your future brand.
+- Develop your global culture and make the whole team a representative of your future brand.

 - Don’t worry about communication since you’re working from one place.